AlexGalax/alexgalax.com/readme.md

 Hard part is, to review all the dialogs, and change the answers the way the bot should answer instead.
 After this is done, a very own openai model can be created by fine-tuning.
 There is a good tutorial how it's done: https://beta.openai.com/docs/guides/fine-tuning

 Openai gives a name for the new model, witch has to be updated in `.env`.
-The content of `ai_bot_description.txt` is no longer needed and can be cleared (don't remove file).
+The content of `OPEN_AI_DESC_FILE` is no longer needed and can be removed.
 Also, the old records can be deleted from the database, to have a fresh set of conversations of the new model.

-The bot now should behave like expected.
-More or less.
+The bot now should behave like expected, more or less.
 This fine-tuning process can be done repeatedly, to get more and more properly generated answers.

-## Todos
-- add summary of previous conversation in `openaiGetDialogAnswer()`
-- add environment variable that flags, if the openai model is custom. `ai_bot_description.txt` doesn't need to get read if it's a custom model and can be deleted.

 ## Sources
 - [OpenAI](https://beta.openai.com)